FredRanieri/bookstore/README.md

 * Command to create Database `dotnet ef database update`
 * Command to run application `dotnet run`

-## Implementation overview

-This project was made using EF Core and dotnet to create database and work with requisitions.

 ## Todo

 * Insert Author and Book function